-To ensure compliance the Biosafety Program requires all research to involved using these agents to seek institutional approval and to obtain a Biohazardous Material Use Certificate (BMUC).
+To ensure compliance the Biosafety Program requires all research involved in using these agents to seek institutional approval and to obtain a Biohazardous Material Use Certificate (BMUC).
 RG1 use is also regulated internally but to a significant lesser degree; with the focus to ensure that RG2 agents are not used inadvertently (E-coli strains can be RG1 or 2) or work does not result in a higher risk group.

-In addition, the PHAC has issues from time to time.
+In addition, the PHAC provides relevant documents from time to time.
 Their Biosafety Directives, Notices and Advisories is designed to clarify issues and provide direction.